France 3: Idents

-1992-2002
+1992–2002

 On 7 September 1992, the new France 3 channel was given a logo designed by the Gédéon agency: the number "3" in blue with the word "France" inscribed in the upper part of the number.
 The jingles and trailers divide the screen into three equal horizontal bands, the upper two of which display the natural landscapes of France.
 This dressing remained on the air for eight years, the landscapes evolving over the seasons and the years.
 Only the trailers changed in 1998 to show animals and plants in extreme close-up.
-In 2000, the dressing develops smoothly: the three horizontal bands are no longer the same size (the one in the middle is smaller) and the landscapes are no longer only natural, but also urban.
+On 2 October 2000, the dressing develops smoothly: the three horizontal bands are no longer the same size (the one in the middle is smaller) and the landscapes are no longer only natural, but also urban.